JaredMcB/DDRM/ResearchJournal.md

 # Friday, September 11, 2020

 4:47 PM - Today the goal has been to get a big batch of scalar linear SDE's running do I can be sure the code works.
 And I have just barely done that.
 I am starting with a little thing that ran comfortably on Dell, this job is running now (job 134).
+This ran successfully so I went to the big job.
+And so far so good.
+I may need to work tomorrow to do analysis this and maybe start the higher dimensional linear model.

 ###Experiment Table: Linear SDE
 | A | h   | `t_stop` |  `gap` | `M_out` | `N_eff` |